9 Feb 2026

 A family of 3 sheltered under a canvas that is held in the shape of a roof.

-The CPFIS lets you invest in financial products with varying risks.
-Here are some examples of lower-risk investments that you can start with.
-Learn more about the full list of investment products under the CPFIS.
+The CPFIS lets you invest in a wide range of financial products with varying risks.
+Here are some that you can consider starting with:

 Treasury Bills (T-bills)